Technology Patents: Everything You Need to Know

 Since 2009, 52,000 patents have been filed by Alphabet, Inc. (a subsidiary of Google); Apple Inc.; Facebook, Inc.; Amazon Inc.; and Microsoft Corporation.
 Microsoft has filed the most patents out of the “big five” with a total of 16,840 patents over seven years.
 Over those same seven years, Google has filed a whopping 14,596 applications, followed by Apple, Amazon, and Facebook.
 On average, these five technology companies have filed 10,000 patent applications per year.

 The trend displayed by these tech companies is an increase in patent applications in the technology sector.
 Another trend that CB Insights noted was technology patents related to artificial intelligence.
 These types of patents filed by the “big five” will invest in thought functions in machines and can have an impact on other sectors including agriculture, transportation, and health care.

 If you need help with filing a technology patent or other related issues, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.